lmp2700/travel-app/README.md

 # travel-app
-Travel management application that allows you to plan your trip after it has been planned.
+Travel management application that allows you to plan your trip after it has been booked.
 Input your flight information, hotel information and upload copies of your important documents to store.
 Specify the dates/days you are traveling as well as the location.

 # login/registration
 Login is required <br/>